vvelasqz/Barley_Interactome/README.md

-# Support code for Velásquez-Zapata *et.al.* (2021) Multi-layered analysis of an interolog-based barley interactome links MLA immune receptor signaling with defense gene expression.
+# Support code for Velásquez-Zapata *et.al.* (2021) An interolog-based barley interactome as an integration framework for immune signaling.

-This repository contains the support code for the manuscript Velásquez-Zapata *et.al.* (2021) Multi-layered analysis of an interolog-based barley interactome links MLA immune receptor signaling with defense gene expression.
+This repository contains the support code for the manuscript Velásquez-Zapata *et.al.* (2021) An interolog-based barley interactome as an integration framework for immune signaling.

 **Overview**

 This repository contains the main functions that were implemented to develop the data analysis of the manuscript.
 It is separated in several R functions that were used across the different analyses through the results section.

-The paper "Multi-layered analysis of an interolog-based barley interactome links MLA immune receptor signaling with defense gene expression" has been submitted for peer review, but the preprint can be accessed from ...
+The paper "An interolog-based barley interactome as an integration framework for immune signaling " has been submitted for peer review.
 Please refer to the manuscript for more details about each function.
 The entire pipeline has been coded in R.

 **Citations**

 If you use part of this code please cite

 * Velásquez-Zapata V, Elmore JM, Fuerst G, Wise RP.
 2021.
-Multi-layered analysis of an interolog-based barley interactome links MLA immune receptor signaling with defense gene expression.
+An interolog-based barley interactome as an integration framework for immune signaling.

 **Software requirements**